Next Steps Spring

 Sign Up for Orientation

-We encourage all new students to attend the Welcome Trojans orientation program.
-Welcome Trojans connects new students and their families to the campus community through an inclusive experience that enriches their transition into the university and the Trojan Family.
+We encourage all new students admitted to the spring semester to participate in the hybrid winter Welcome Trojans orientation program.
+Welcome Trojans connects new students and their families to the campus community through an inclusive online and in-person experience that enriches their transition into the university and the Trojan Family.

 Note for all new international students:

 Welcome Trojans Orientation programs are separate from the Immigration Status Verification (ISV) process.
 ISV is a mandatory online check-in procedure that verifies an international student’s entry into the U.S., as well as their immigration status.
-It does not restrict them from attending orientation events or registering for courses online.
+It does not restrict them from participating in Welcome Trojans events or registering for courses online.

-You’ll be required to complete Immigration Status Verification (ISV) with the Office of International Services (OIS) upon your arrival for the spring 2025 term.
+You will be required to complete Immigration Status Verification (ISV) with the Office of International Services (OIS) upon your arrival for the spring 2026 term.

 Academic Records Submission Deadline:

-All newly admitted students should have their final high school and/or college transcripts, as well as standardized exam scores sent to USC.
+All newly admitted students should have their final high school and/or official college transcripts, as well as any standardized exam scores, sent to USC.
 This ensures that you receive proper transfer credit for any completed college-level coursework.
 It will also allow your academic advisor to help plan your course of study at USC.

-To see how your previous college coursework may transfer to USC, and to plan any upcoming coursework for the fall semester, we also encourage you view our Transfer Credit Resources page.
+To see how your previous college coursework may transfer to USC, we also encourage you view our Transfer Credit Resources page.

 Transcripts